-To facilitate placement, application for a supervised internship must be made by the deadline for the internship.
-Candidates should contact the College of Education and Counseling Psychology office for specific deadline dates.
+To facilitate timely placement, application for a supervised internship must be made by the deadline for the internship, which is typically at the beginning of the preceding semester.
+Candidates should contact the College of Education and Psychology office for specific deadline dates.
 Candidates are asked to convey special placement requests at that time.
 University supervisors will discuss individual placement problems with candidates, but the University ultimately makes the internship assignments in cooperation with school district personnel.
 Candidates may not be placed in the same school in which a spouse or family member is employed.
 Candidates may not make special arrangements on their own.
 To do so may jeopardize placement at that school and/or district and may result in termination of any/all field experience placements in that district for the candidate.

 Completion of an application for intern teaching and assignment to a school or classroom are tentative and are based on successful completion of coursework in progress.
-Candidates may be withdrawn from the internship at the discretion of the College of Education and Counseling Psychology faculty or of the administrators of the P-12 school.
+Candidates may be withdrawn at any time from the internship at the discretion of the College of Education and Counseling Psychology faculty or of the administrators of the P-12 school.